Kanhay-Thakore/Incident-Response-Detection-Architecture/README.md

 - ✅ Timestamp correlation

 ### FIM Alert Example
+<h3> Before Editing the file, it was empty. </h3>

 ![FIM Alert](images/File_Integrity_Monitoring_(FIM)_01.png)

+<h3>Results after editing the file, we can see that the size went from '0' to '33' </h3>

 ![FIM Alert](images/File_Integrity_Monitoring_(FIM)_02.png)

-*Unauthorized modification to index.html detected with full hash comparison*
+<h3>Unauthorized modification to index.html detected with full hash comparison<h3>

 ---